mumairtufail/CRM/USER_GUIDE.md

 ### Deleting a Tag

 Click **Delete** next to any tag.
 A confirmation is required.
 Deleting a tag removes it from all leads it was applied to.

-### Applying Tags to Leads

-When creating or editing a lead, select one or more tags from the tag picker.
-Tags are also shown as coloured pills on the lead's profile page and in campaign recipient filters.

 ---